Frequently Asked Questions

 Once you make your annual election during open enrollment, your employer will fully fund your account at the beginning of the plan year with your total election amount.
 Your employer will then deduct the election amount from your paychecks in equal amounts throughout the year.

 It depends on how your FSA plan has been defined.
-Please log in to your account to determine if you can carry over up to $500 of unused FSA dollars or have a grace period in which to spend your remaining FSA dollars.
+Please log into your account to determine if you can carry over up to $500 of unused FSA dollars or have a grace period in which to spend your remaining FSA dollars.

-Click here for tips that will help you consider all your potential expenses when deciding how much to contribute to your FSA.
+Click here for tips and links to tools that will help you consider all your potential expenses when deciding how much to contribute to your FSA.
 The "use-it-or-lose-it" rule is a provision in the IRS Regulations.
 Under this provision, all money contributed to a FSA must be used to reimburse qualified expenses incurred during that plan year.
 Money not used to reimburse eligible expenses is forfeited.
 The unused portion of your healthcare FSA may not be paid to you in cash or other benefits, including transferring money between FSAs.
 To reduce the risk of forfeiture, it is critical for you to be conservative when choosing your annual election amount.

 Our online savings calculator can help you estimate your annual expenses.